alanng10/Termina/Docue/Console/a.md

 Termina display console by done the kernel call to get the buffer char list of the program in Termina draw execute.

+Termina display console at most the limitel of the buffer.

 The kernel call is call execute certain.